 Economic value can be measured in the form of consumer surplus (CS) per additional cobia kept on a trip for anglers (the amount of money that an angler would be willing to pay for a fish in excess of the cost to harvest the fish).
-There is no available estimate of CS for cobia, but dolphin or king mackerel CS estimates may be close proxies.
-The estimated values of the CS per fish for a second, third, fourth, and fifth king mackerel kept on a trip are approximately \$105, \$71, \$52, and \$39, respectively.
-For dolphin, the values for the second, third, fourth, and fifth kept fish are approximately \$16, \$10, \$8, and \$6, respectively (Carter and Liese 2012; values updated to 2019 dollars).29
+There is no available estimate of CS for cobia, but dolphin may be a close proxy.
+The estimated values of the CS per fish for the second, third, fourth, and fifth dolphin kept on a trip are approximately \$16, \$10, \$8, and \$6, respectively (Carter and Liese 2012; values updated to 2019 dollars).30